kev0960/ModooCode/md/inst/cpuid.md

 ### INPUT EAX = 0AH: Returns Architectural Performance Monitoring Features

 When CPUID executes with EAX set to 0AH, the processor returns information about support for architectural performance monitoring capabilities.
-Architectural performance monitoring is supported if the version ID (see Table 3-8) is greater than Pn0.
+Architectural performance monitoring is supported if the version ID (see Table 3-8) is greater than Pn 0.
 See Table 3-8.

 For each version of architectural performance monitoring capability, software must enumerate this leaf to discover the programming facilities and the architectural performance events available in the processor.
 The details are described in Chapter 23, "Introduction to Virtual-Machine Extensions," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3C.